lu-sd/personal_blog/src/content/posts/55-clientIntro.md

 **_A promise_** is an object representing the eventual completion or failure of an asynchronous operation.

-Consuming a promise involves using methods like .then(), .catch(), and .finally() or using the async/await(It allows you to write asynchronous code that looks synchronous, making it easier to follow.) syntax.
+Consuming a promise involves using methods like .then(), .catch(), and .finally() or using the async/await(It allows you to write asynchronous code that looks synchronous, making it easier to follow.